 Rain-spraying irrigation technique at the root

-On the basis of drip irrigation improvements, rain spray irrigation at the root does not use drip irrigation hoses to increase the flow of irrigation water at each hose to meet the water requirements of plants that need a fairly large amount of irrigation water to bloom.
+Based on drip irrigation improvements, rain spray irrigation at the root does not use drip irrigation hoses to increase the flow of irrigation water at each hose to meet the water requirements of plants that need a relatively large amount of irrigation water to bloom.

 The irrigation system installed valves to regulate the pressure and flow of irrigation water.
-The water supplied is concentrated in the main active part of the plant root system thus improving efficiency and saving water.
+The water supplied is concentrated in the central active part of the plant root system, thus improving efficiency and saving water.

 In Gia Lai, the 8-15-year-old model of applying rain irrigation at the root combined with water fertilization showed that, on average, in 2 years (2012, 2013) the productivity of the models improved compared to the control, the model in Chu Păh had an outstanding yield compared to the control with a technical efficiency of > 25%.
 The economic efficiency of the models increased by an average of 11.7 – 17.9%. – Le Ngoc Treasure, 2013

-Disadvantages of rain spray irrigation at the root: 1-time concentrated investment cost; perishable during cultivation (weeding, raking of sinks, root cabinets); prone to the local shutdown of irrigation terminals due to the small size of the water output; prone to shafts (turning off water on the irrigation rig) when there is no inlet water filter; resistance to low water pressure; incurring annual remediation costs.
+Disadvantages of rain spray irrigation at the root: 1-time total investment cost; perishable during cultivation (weeding, raking of sinks, root cabinets); prone to the local shutdown of irrigation terminals due to the small size of the water output; flat to shafts (turning off water on the irrigation rig) when there is no inlet water filter; resistance to low water pressure; incurring annual remediation costs.